 Anyway, once you get past AiDA, you are greeted with your new site.

 On the left panel of the screen, you can see the design options that Bookmark provides.

-These are fairly basic options including things like site style, menu colours, and fonts.
+These are fairly basic options including things like site style, menu colors, and fonts.
 I feel like Bookmark could do a better job of allowing more creativity here.
 Things like colour gradients, importable Google fonts and the like would really help you feel as though you have total control over your creation.

 The other selections are fairly self-explanatory, you can edit and create/remove pages in the 'pages' tab, and the 'focus' tab allows you to add a new focus to your site.

 These focuses are really a fancy way of saying 'sections'.
 It allows you to organise your site in a way that best showcases what you do, or what you offer.

 Now moving on to the something more interesting: Modules.

 In its essence, Bookmark is a drag-and-drop website builder.
 Once again, in terms of ideas, this is wonderful.
 We are seeing a trend of more and more builders allowing this functionality, or even being built around it, since it allows users so much more freedom and ease of creation.

 Unfortunately, the implementation and depth of the drag-and-drop system in Bookmark is, well, disappointing, to say the least.
 For a website builder that has been created with drag-and-drop at the forefront, I really expected it to be more thought out and fully featured.
 We do have to bear in mind that this is still a fairly young company, and is their first foray into website builders, so expecting a perfect first attempt would be fairly naive and this will definitely improve over time.